risk-first/website/Agency-Risk.md

 Heroes can be useful, but _underused_ project members are a nightmare.
 The problem is, people who are not fully occupied begin to worry that actually the team would be better off without them, and then wonder if their jobs are at risk.

 Even if they don't worry about their jobs, sometimes they need ways to stave off _boredom_.
-The solution to this is "busy-work":  finding tasks that, at first sight, look useful, and then delivering them in an over-elaborate way ([Gold Plating](https://en.wikipedia.org/wiki/Gold_plating_(software_engineering%29)) that'll keep them occupied.
+The solution to this is "busy-work":  finding tasks that, at first sight, look useful, and then delivering them in an over-elaborate way that'll keep them occupied.
+This is also known as [_Gold Plating_](https://en.wikipedia.org/wiki/Gold_plating_(software_engineering).
 This will leave you with more [Complexity Risk](Complexity-Risk) than you had in the first place.

 ### Pet Projects